 Do you play trivia during family gatherings?

-You can even earn rewards playing trivia games through Microsoft Reward’s built in trivia games.
+You can even earn rewards by playing trivia games through Microsoft Reward’s built-in trivia games.

 To get the most out of your searches, read our Microsoft Rewards review.